SovereignCloudStack/website/_i18n/en/_posts/blog/2022-07-05-lean-scs-operator-coffee.md

 is anticipated.
 We chose a simple, yet useful (and open source) emulation of a kanban board: [scrumblr](https://github.com/aliasaria/scrumblr).

 While we (the SCS team) organize the lean coffee, the agenda is made by the participants and I only try to moderate the dialogue and keep the discussion going.
-Of course the board we use is [publically available](https://scrumblr.ethibox.fr/9ucuscs-lean-coffee) as well.
+Of course the board we use is [publicly available](https://scrumblr.ethibox.fr/9ucuscs-lean-coffee) as well.

 ## osism ops-tools